Pepe Cunill

-Josep Cunill Clapés (born 9 July 2001) is a Spanish field hockey player who plays as a midfielder for División de Honor club Atlètic Terrassa and the Spain national team.
+Pepe Cunill Clapés (born 9 July 2001) is a Spanish field hockey player who plays as a midfielder for División de Honor club Atlètic Terrassa and the Spain national team.

 Personal life

 Pepe Cunill has an older brother, Pau, who also plays field hockey for Spain.

 Club career

 In the Spanish División de Honor, Cunill plays for Atlètic Terrassa.

 International career

 Under–21

 Cunill made his debut for the Spain under-21 team in 2021, at the FIH Junior World Cup in Bhubaneswar.

 Los Redsticks

 In 2020, Cunill was named in Los Redsticks for the first time.
 He represented the team in season two of the FIH Pro League.
 The following year he was named in the Spanish squad again for season three of the Pro League.
 He made his World Cup debut at the 2023 Men's FIH Hockey World Cup.